wiicode/cybersecurity-framework/silver-training/topic-tls.md

 At the time of writing, the current version of TLS is version 1.2, which includes security improvements over version 1.0.
 The predecessor to the TLS protocol was the Secure Sockets Layer (SSL) protocol, all versions of which are now regarded as insecure.

----

 ## Deploying TLS for web servers

-Users accessing an organisation’s digital public services need to have confidence that they are accessing a legitimate service and that their communications remain private and free from interference.
+Users accessing an organization’s digital public services need to have confidence that they are accessing a legitimate service and that their communications remain private and free from interference.
 TLS is a protocol that provides this security.

 TLS used in the context of web servers is known as HTTPS (that is HTTP over TLS).